Written by Agnes Wu, and published by Forrest Yu

 "What’s your belief?" in Myanmar, I was frequently asked this question by my tour guides in each city.
 "Freely", I replied, in an extremely low voice, always.
 In front of those religious people with their sheer eyes, without a religious belief seems to be an embarrassment for me.

 At Amarapura (itself a former capital of Burma) outside Mandalay, is my favorite site - the U Bein Teak Bridge.
 It is the longest teak bridge in the world.

 We came at sunset.
 It’s the magic hour at U Bein Bridge, when the last rays of sunlight dyed everything in a golden glow, beckoning residents back home.
-The sky, the pillars, their silhouettes, and walkers looked like an oil painting.
+The sky, the pillars, their silhouettes, and the walkers looked like an oil painting.
 Most tourists had gone, monks in crimson streamed from one end to the other, and villagers biked on their way home from work.
 I loved sitting on the boat and watching the world go by, a world I’ll never be a part of but one that left me smiling and wide-eyed.

 Loved it at first sight.